samandeep007/python/03_loops/questions.md

 <details>
 <summary>
-2. Sum of Even Numbers
+2. Sum of Even Number
 </summary>
 Problem: Calculate the sum of even numbers up to a given number n.